rizkyintan/F-QAE24001120-synrgy7-rin-qa-ch8/README.md

 * **Test 3: Sorting Items from Low to High Prices**
 * **Test 4: Checkout Process**

+### Behavior-Driven Development (BDD) Approach 🧑‍💻

+In addition to using Appium for UI automation, I implemented a **BDD framework** in this project using **Gherkin** syntax and **Cucumber**.
+This approach allows for better collaboration and understanding between technical and non-technical team members.
+The tests are written in an easy-to-understand format, where scenarios describe the expected behavior of the application in a user-friendly way.

 ### Detailed Overview of Test Cases 📝

 #### Test 1: Login Successful ✅